 MRI Sequences Used in Defecography

-Static sequences
+Static Sequences

-T2-weighted sagittal and axial images for baseline anatomy.
+T2-weighted sagittal images for pelvic anatomy

-Coronal views for assessing lateral pelvic floor structures.
+Coronal images for lateral pelvic floor evaluation

-Dynamic sequences
+Dynamic Sequences

 Key Measurements and Parameters

-Pubococcygeal line (PCL)
+Pubococcygeal Line (PCL)

-H line
+H Line

 Measures the anteroposterior dimension of the levator hiatus.

-M line
+M Line

-Organ descent
+Organ Descent

 Findings in MRI Defecography